“He was a hero you know.”

 Keith was right.
 It was time to begin the healing and understand that my

 father was not an angry, brutal monster.
 He had something no one diagnosed in those days – one of the effects of war – PTSD.
 He had no way of understanding or controlling it.
-As we strolled through my childhood there were as many, or more, good memories as bad.
-Those memories were buried under years of anger, resentment, and lack of understanding and even unprocessed grief.
+As we strolled through my childhood there were as many, or more, good memories than bad.
+Those memories were buried under years of anger, resentment, lack of understanding and even unprocessed grief.

 As evening approached Keith reminded me we had a dinner commitment.
 I